X16Community/x16-smc/README.md

 to actually  start.
 This is a safety measure, so that you don't start the bootloader by mistake.
 Doing so will leave the SMC inoperable if the update process is not carried through.

+# Build artifacts

+The firmware is automatically built on every push and pull request.

+You may download the resulting artifacts from the Actions view.
+Each build creates two artifacts:

+- "SMC default firmware", compatible with the official Commander X16 board sold by TexElec

+- "SMC CommunityX16 firmware", compatible with the CommunityX16 board designed by Joe Burks ("Wavicle")